• Skip to main content

 • Middle grade biographies and memoirs

 Mia Tang lives in a motel where her immigrant parents are the managers for an exploitative owner.
 Mia wants to be a writer but worries about her English skills.
 She takes over running the front desk of the motel and makes friends wherever she goes.
+She experiences anti-Chinese prejudice and witnesses racial bias against people of color in her neighborhood.
 She dreams of winning a writing contest so her parents can own their own hotel instead of working endlessly for little pay.
 Yang based the novel on her own experiences growing up in similar circumstances.
 A winning, funny and heartwarming novel; not to be missed.

 Fourteen-year-old Beverly has run away.
 Now that her beloved dog is buried, she wants to escape from her alcoholic mother who offers her no love or affection.
 Beverly wants to live without the help of others, but finds herself making friends and gathering a community of people around her.
 Beverly's new friends form a eclectic support group and she learns to trust and rely upon others.

 This poignant book looks at a host of issues as they concern the thoughtful, intelligent 13-year-old Genesis.
 Genesis is concerned that her skin is "too dark."
-She believes her family and society value lighter brown skin over hers to the point that she attempt harmful actions to try and lighten her skin with lemons or bleach.
+She believes her family and society value lighter brown skin over hers to the point that she attempts harmful actions to try and lighten her skin with lemons and bleach.
 At home, her father can't stop spending the rent money on gambling and alcohol.
 But Genesis has started a new school in a "better neighborhood" and meets new friends and teachers who help her learn to value herself.
 Highly recommended!
+Ages 9 and up.

 I really enjoyed this book.
 It's very unique in that it is narrated by the elderly family golden retriever.
 Cosmo considers himself to be Max's big brother and his life's work is to keep Max safe.
 But the family is in turmoil.
 Max's parents are fighting and Max and his sister are feeling anxious.
 Max gets the idea to enter a contest by teaching Cosmo a dance routine, which he hopes will make his parents take notice of him and stop fighting.
 He gets through tough times with the help of his uncle's wisdom and his inner determination.

-I find myself recommending this book again and again, I just really loved it and it's quite funny, too.
+I found myself giggling quite a bit while reading this book.
 Stanley Fortinbras (love that name!) struggles with anxiety and sensory processing disorder.
 He even sometimes faints–how embarrassing!
 However, he loves comics trivia and pushes back against his worries to join in a a giant comics-trivia treasure hunt with his quirky new neighbor.
-Trivia Quest takes the pair all over the town, and Stanley works hard to overcome his difficulties and win the day.
+Trivia Quest takes the pair all over the town, and Stanley works hard to overcome his difficulties to win the day.

 Bilal and his family move from Pakistan to Virginia.
 His father, however, stays in Pakistan.
 Back in Pakistan, Bilal was an excellent cricket player; in Virginia he joins a summer baseball team, but of course he must figure out the differences and adjust to the new game.
-This is a wonderful story about be resilient during times of great change as well as adjusting to a new culture.
+This is a wonderful story about adjusting to a new culture.

 « Middle Grade Biographies and Memoirs in Verse